How is gestational trophoblastic disease diagnosed?

 Doctors can often be fairly certain of a diagnosis of GTD based on symptoms, blood test results, and imaging tests, but the diagnosis is often made after a procedure called a D&C (dilation and curettage) in patients with abnormal bleeding.
-The cells from the tumor are removed and viewed under a microscope.
+The cells from the tissue removed during the D&C are viewed under a microscope.
 The cells from different types of GTD each look different under the microscope.
 Sometimes complete and partial moles may be hard to tell apart when they are examined under the microscope early in the first trimester.
 If so, other tests may be needed to distinguish the 2 types of mole.
 Some tests, called cytogenetics, look at the number and type of chromosomes of the mole.
 Other tests may look at certain genes that only come from the mother to see if it is a partial mole versus a complete mole.
-(D&C is described in the section, "Surgery for gestational trophoblastic disease.")
+(D&C is described in the section "Surgery for gestational trophoblastic disease.")

 Last Medical Review: 02/06/2014